-1 non-structural techniques.
-29 Н. Purchase of Development Rights 2 3 C. Conservation Subdivision Design To protect green infrastructure and natural or historic 30 31 Prioritize and actively seek preservation through voluntary purchase agreements with property owners.
-4 5 7 8 9 10 11 D. resources, this Plan recommends the use of a conservation subdivision (or site plan) approach by clustering home sites on small lots or in buildings containing more than one unit on a property.
-Off-Site Reforestation Where conservation requirements cannot be met on site, then land within or adjacent to mapped green infrastructure should be targeted for reforestation 32 33 34 35 36 37 38 39 I. J. Land Swaps Consider swapping publicly owned open space land that is more advantageous for development (as guided by the Plan) with green infrastructure lands or for perpetual conservation easements on such lands.
-Conservation Incentives Encourage private land conservation and /or the creation of a new private entity to promote the 12 13 14 15 16 17 18 E. and/or protection through easements.
-Stream Restoration Projects Plan and implement stream restoration projects to enhance compliance with state and federal clean water standards for stream segments that fall within or downstream of green infrastructure and assure that development upstream will not undo the benefits of the 40 41 42 preservation of the remaining forests in the Development District.
-19 20 21 22 F. restoration.
-Easements Acquire conservation easements to protect green infrastructure.
-23 24 25 26 27 28 G. Transfer of Development Rights (TDR) Sending Areas Consider revising the TDR program to allow properties with green infrastructure to be "sending areas" to transfer development rights to other parts of the Development District or to other growth areas.
+C. Conservation Subdivision Design

+To protect green infrastructure and natural or historic resources, this Plan recommends the use of a conservation subdivision (or site plan) approach by clustering home sites on small lots or in buildings containing more than one unit on a property.

+D. Off-Site Reforestation

+Where conservation requirements cannot be met on site, land within or adjacent to mapped green infrastructure should be targeted for reforestation and/or protection through easements.
+E. Stream Restoration Projects

+Plan and implement stream restoration projects to enhance compliance with state and federal clean water standards for stream segments that fall within or downstream of green infrastructure and assure that development upstream will not undo the benefits of the restoration.

+F. Easements

+Acquire conservation easements to protect green infrastructure.

+- G. Transfer of Development Rights (TDR) Sending Areas Consider revising the TDR program to allow properties with green infrastructure to be "sending areas" to transfer development rights to other parts of the Development District or to other growth areas. - H. Purchase of Development Rights

+Prioritize and actively seek preservation through voluntary purchase agreements with property owners.

+I. Land Swaps

+Consider swapping publicly owned open space land that is more advantageous for development (as guided by the Plan) with green infrastructure lands or for perpetual conservation easements on such lands.

+J. Conservation Incentives

+Encourage private land conservation and /or the creation of a new private entity to promote the preservation of the remaining forests in the Development District.

-1 4.
-Transportation and Circulation
+4. Transportation and Circulation

-Vision: By 2030, the Lexington Park Development District will be a walkable community of mixed-uses.
-A well-maintained, multi-modal transportation network of complete streets that includes transit facilities, bikeways, sidewalks, trails, street lighting, and landscaping will facilitate the safe, convenient,
+'Vision: By 2030, the Lexington Park Development District will be a walkable community of mixed-uses.
+A well-maintained, multi-modal transportation network of Complete Streets that includes transit facilities, bikeways, sidewalks, trails, street lighting, and landscaping will facilitate the safe, convenient, affordable, and efficient movement of people, goods, and services within and between population and business centers.
+Residential densities and floor area ratios for non-residential uses (outside the

-- 4 affordable, and efficient movement of people, goods, and services within and between population and business centers. - Residential densities and floor area ratios for non-residential uses (outside the AICUZ) will be sufficient to support transit services.
+AICUZ) will be sufficient to support transit services.

-6 Transportation and traffic affect business, employment, and quality of7 life.
-The vast majority of trips in the Development District are by car.8 While this chapter recommends the expansion of transit, sidewalks, and
+Transportation and traffic affect business, employment, and quality of life.
+The vast majority of trips in the Development District are by car.
+While this chapter recommends the expansion of transit, sidewalks, and bikeways, it also realizes that the private car is currently, and will remain for some time, the dominant mode of transportation.
+Thus, the Plan continues to support the Transportation objective of the 2010 St. Mary's County Comprehensive Plan to support continuous improvement of transportation infrastructure providing access to the NAS and effective intra- and inter-county travel.
+It also continues many of the transportation network recommendations in the 2006 St. Mary's County Transportation Plan and the June 2013 St. Mary's County Transit Development Plan.

-- 9 bikeways, it also realizes that the private car is currently, and will - 10 remain for some time, the dominant mode of transportation.
-Thus, the - 11 Plan continues to support the Transportation objective of the 2010 St. - 12 Mary's County Comprehensive Plan to support continuous - 13 improvement of transportation infrastructure providing access to the - 14 NAS and effective intra- and inter-county travel.
-It also continues many - 15 of the transportation network recommendations in the 2006 St. Mary's - 16 County Transportation Plan and the June 2013 St. Mary's County Transit17 Development Plan. - 18 This chapter provides more details regarding prior recommendations for - 19 a more supportive transportation network that includes pedestrian and - 20 bicycle facilities and increased transit service.
-Similarly, the Plan - 21 provides more specific guidance regarding the connection of - 22 neighborhoods, employment centers, shopping areas, and public open - 23 spaces with hiking and biking trails, including the Three Notch Trail.
+This chapter provides more details regarding prior recommendations for a more supportive transportation network that includes pedestrian and bicycle facilities and increased transit service.
+Similarly, the Plan provides more specific guidance regarding the connection of neighborhoods, employment centers, shopping areas, and public open spaces with hiking and biking trails, including the Three Notch Trail.

-1 4.1 Background
+4.1 Background